Varaguna II

-Varagunavarman II, also described as Varaguna II, was a king of the Pandya dynasty in south India whose reign lasted from c.
+Varagunavarman II (Tamil:வரகுண வர்மன்), also known as Varaguna II, and Arimardhana, was a king of the Pandya dynasty in south India whose reign lasted from c.
 862 until c.
 879 CE.
 Varaguna II was famously defeated by a contingent of troops led by Pallava king Aparajita around 879 CE.

 Background

 Srimara Srivallabha (r. c.
 815—862 AD), the predecessor of Varaguna II, was defeated by the Rashtrakuta king Amoghavarsha (the battle of Arisil).
-Madurai was then sacked by the forces of the Lankan ruler Sena II.
+According to Mahavamsa Madurai was then sacked by the forces of the Lankan ruler Sena II and Maya Pandya.
 Maya Pandya was installed on the Pandya throne by the Sri Lankan army commanders.
+But according to the Pandyan side of the evidence makes the ruling king Srimara Srivallabha successful in repelling a Maya Pandya and Ceylon forces thus keeping his throne to himself at the end of the struggle.